watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/hubspot/readme.md

 Hubspot has a fantastic public API documentation that is very custom extensions friendly - [their docs](https://developers.hubspot.com/docs/api/crm/tickets) provide an OpenAPI doc as well as a Postman collection.
 The full documentation for their API endpoints can be found [here](https://api.hubspot.com/api-catalog-public/v1/apis?_ga=2.141533746.1208547948.1639927461-1206602246.1639927461).
 For their ticketing specific APIs, find them [here](https://api.hubspot.com/api-catalog-public/v1/apis/crm/v3/objects/tickets).

+## Basic vs Advanced

+This readme showcases the `basic` path, which implements single yet useful API call for ticket creation.
+If you are new to custom extensions, we recommend you start there.
+The `advanced` folder contains a kit with more advanced functionality, which you can use as a springboard for complex custom extensions that is tailored to your project's use cases.

 ## Pre-Req 1: Getting Auth Keys
 To call the HubSpot API, you will need an API key.
 To obtain this key: